maxgillham/ReinforcementLearning-AlgoTrading/README.md

 * `real`
   * Real data

-This will populate the contents of a Q table using an epsilon greedy stratedgy and plot the result of following the policy obtained from Q Learning on a new trading enviorment over 100 intervals of testing data.
+This will populate the contents of a Q table and display the result of following the policy obtained over 100 intervals of testing data.
 An overview of the code architechure is found below.
 * `main.py`
   * This is where you can specify episodes and initial investment
 * `enviorment.py`